 Audio components used

 Amplifier - > https://www.audiokit.fi/tuote/match-up-7bmw

 Door speakers - > https://www.audiokit.fi/tuote/eton-b-100-erillissarja W-version (also good choice -> https://www.audiokit.fi/tuote/ground-zero-gzcs-100bmw-sq A-version)

 Signals can be tapped with Match adapters to for example Match M 5DSP MK2 amplifier:

 Amp -> https://www.audiokit.fi/tuote/match-m-54dsp (Note!
 In high power mode separate 12V power and ground is needed)

 Amp harness -> https://www.audiokit.fi/tuote/match-pp-iso-1m-kaapeli (need to remove and use amp's thicker power & ground in high power mode with subwoofer)

 For speakers it's easiest to use 2-way coaxials in doors or buy Harman Kardon A-pillar trims from BMW for components.
 Good fit bass speakers are Audison AP6.5 (2ohm without amp and 4ohm with amp).
 AP690 can be used if HK adapters are used.

 International customers!
 It's possible to order from our webshop to EU (Stripe, prepayment via bank transfer or PayPal).
-If any question or want an offer please email: firstname.lastname@example.org
+Outside EU price it tax free so if any question or want an offer please email: email@example.com

 - Kimmo / Audiokit